Hawaii Youth Symphony: Programs

 Community access classes run with the Boys & Girls Club of Hawaii, providing entry-level instrumental instruction and instrument loans.

 Leadership

-As of 2025, the Music Director is Henry Miyamura, who conducts Youth Symphony I; he has been cited in concert coverage as the program’s music director.
+Henry Miyamura served as Music Director of Hawaii Youth Symphony for many years and conducted Youth Symphony I during his tenure.

 Youth Symphony II is conducted by Susan Ochi-Onishi.

 Former conductors of Youth Symphony II include Derrick Yamane.

 Since 2012, the organization’s chief executive has been Randy Wong; nonprofit filings list him as President / CEO.

 Performances and partnerships

 HYS ensembles perform concerts throughout the academic year, often collaborating with professional artists and organizations.
 The program has partnered with the Hawaiʻi Symphony Orchestra for joint performances in the Blaisdell Concert Hall and has presented statewide performances including free community concerts at the Maui Arts & Cultural Center.

 Recordings and recognition

 In 2013, HYS released the concert album He Makana O Nā Mele (The Gift of Music); the recording was a finalist for a Nā Hōkū Hanohano Award in 2014.